 He'll probably mention it again today from the Oval Office.

-Uh he said, quote, nobody in history has solved eight wars in a period of nine months.
+He said, quote, nobody in history has solved eight wars in a period of nine months.

 So that's his claim.

-Eight in the period of nine months.
+Eight in a period of nine months.

-So I went to Grok and I said, can you tell me how many wars and or conflicts uh Trump was instrumental in helping solve?
+So I went to Grok and I said, can you tell me how many wars and or conflicts Trump was instrumental in helping solve?

 It came up with six, not counting Gaza.

-So he has always adds a little.
+So he always adds a little.

 So I knew that the real number would not be, you know, eight.

-Here are the ones, just so you remember, they're claiming, and by the way, these are not claims that other people would necessarily say that Trump made a difference.
+And by the way, these are not claims that other people would necessarily say that Trump made a difference.

 These are just Trump claims that he made a difference.

-The Israel-Iran war, um he definitely made a difference there.
+He definitely made a difference there.

-Uh I don't know if we'll call that peace.
+But I don't know if we'll call that peace.

 I guess even Iran at the moment is saying they like the Gaza deal.